 A student who is entitled to education assistance under any of the available Veterans Administration Education Benefits is expected to provide the Certificate of Eligibility or Statement of Benefits to the Certifying Official no later than the start of the initial semester in which the entitlement is intended to be used.
-In addition, each semester the student must submit a written request (VA Benefits eForm) as confirmation of their intention to use the entitlement before the Enrollment/Tuition and Fees Certification can be reported by the Certifying Official to Veterans Administration for processing.
+In addition, each semester, the student must submit a written request (VA Benefits eForm) as confirmation of their intention to use the entitlement before the Certifying Official can report the Enrollment/Tuition and Fees Certification to the Veterans Administration for processing.

-"GI Bill ®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+"GI Bill ®" is the U.S. Department of Veterans Affairs (VA) registered trademark.
 More information about education benefits offered by the VA is available at the official U.S. government website at www.benefits.va.gov/gibill.